Hobbies

 Dispersed camping near Zion NP.

-Fossil Collecting and Rock-hounding in Utah
+Fossil Collecting and Rockhounding

 Stromatolite Oncolite